Freedom in the World

 Political Rights (1 = best, 7 = worst)

 The CAR is not an electoral democracy.
-Although presidential and parliamentary elections were held in 2005, they were marked by some irregularities and were criticized by opposition candidates as unfair.
+Although presidential and parliamentary elections were held in 2005, they were marked by some irregularities and criticized by opposition candidates as unfair.
 The president, who is limited to two five-year terms, appoints the cabinet and dominates the legislative and judicial branches.
-Members of the unicameral, 105-member National Assembly are elected by popular vote for five-year terms.
-Though the KNK coalition is the country’s leading political force, other parties operate freely, including the MLPC and Andre Kolingba’s Central African Democratic Assembly.
-Following the 2005 elections, seven parties were represented in the National Assembly, along with 34 independents.
+Members of the unicameral, 105-seat National Assembly are elected by popular vote for five-year terms.
+Though the KNK coalition is the country’s leading political force, other parties operate freely, including the MLPC and former coup leader Andre Kolingba’s Central African Democratic Assembly.